gazebosim/gz-citadel/README.md

-# Acropolis Ignition Collection
+# Blueprint Ignition Collection

-The acropolis collection is a set of ignition robotics libraries compatible between each other.
+The blueprint collection is a set of ignition robotics libraries compatible between each other.

 Ignition Robotics brings a fresh approach to simulation with a complete toolbox